 I'd pulled the truck directly up into the front yard, like a drunken hillbilly, to unload a monster load IKEA kitchen parts.
 It was a short, straight a path into the house.

 The kids and I merrily started unloading the ka-jillion boxes packed into every available crevice of the truck.
-Extra hands make short work, so I'm glad we planned for this years ago, and decided to grow our own helpers.
+Extra hands make short work; I'm glad we planned for this years ago, and decided to grow our own helpers.

 In a few minutes, we were just about done.
 Nearing the end, I ambled out of the house, rubbing my shoulder, aching from lugging a particularly big and awkward section.
 My daughter pointed over my head, gave a short scream and ran away.

 Of course, I slapped the Dad smirk on my face.
 It's the look a Dad gets when a kid is being unnecessarily dramatic, probably because a ladybug flits past, 50 feet overhead.
-The facial equivalent of a pat on the head.
+It's the facial equivalent of a pat on the head.

 I called her as I continued down the walk, glancing up behind me, "Come on, Gracie,.. there's nothing to...